jlevy/lft/lft.md

 2. Serious efforts to make the world better would require harnessing collective human intellect to contribute to effective solutions

-3. If you could dramatically improve how we do that, you'd be boosting every effort on the planet to solve important problems
+3. If you could dramatically improve how we do that, you’d be boosting every effort on the planet to solve important problems

 A key inspiration in my own career was meeting Doug in the 2000s, when I was a young